Social media and content marketing are key marketing channels that allow you to increase awareness of your brand and attract more customers.

 - Four (4) users included ($15/month per additional users for annual billing)

-If you need help from more people to handle multiple campaigns for different clients, the Agency plan ($300/month or $225/month paid annually) should fit your needs.
+If you need help from more people to handle multiple campaigns for different clients, the Agency plan ($350/month paid quarterly or $300/month paid annually) should fit your needs.

-It has better limits than the Team plan, which you’ll see below:
+It has better limits than the Team Plus plan, which you’ll see below:

-- 25 users included ($15/month per additional users for annual billing)
+- 25 users included (custom pricing for additional users for annual billing)

-- Five (5) workspaces included ($75/month per additional workspace)
+- Five (5) workspaces included (custom pricing for additional workspace)

-For bigger teams with massive API requirements for custom integrations, StoryChief’s Custom plan is for them.
-At $750/month billed annually, you can access the following limits:
+For bigger teams with massive API requirements for custom integrations, StoryChief’s Enterprise plan is for them.
+Pricing is custom, therefore, you’ll need to contact them direct and discuss you needs.

 - Custom number of ambassadors and press contacts included